bernardolm/bernardolm/wip-new-README.md

 Some of the studies, tests and codes I did during that time are here.

-Nowadays I'm driving technlogogy in [@acao-da-cidadania](https://github.com/acao-da-cidadania)
+I live in Rio de Janeiro and nowadays I'm driving technology in [@acao-da-cidadania](https://github.com/acao-da-cidadania)

 ## skills